LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Algorithm and Performance Modeling

-Thus, we investigate other quantization schemes for a more efficient alternative.
-Figure \ref{fig:comparison} compares the normalized throughput of various vector quantization methods with conventional scalar quantization on FPGA accelerators \cite{hong2022dfx, he2025intar, chen2024allo}, using $G=512$ and $c_w=16$ for weight quantization.
-Weight-only quantization boosts decoding throughput by reducing off-chip memory access, but its prefill performance remains constrained by costly floating-point operations, and decoding is further limited by restricted on-chip memory ports.
-In contrast, \textbf{activation-weight co-quantization} realizes the highest throughput across both stages with various input lengths.
-This improvement arises from three factors: (1) multiple weight vectors map to the same centroid vector, reducing the total number of entries required in the lookup tables and easing the off-chip memory bandwidth demand; (2) co-quantization lowers memory port requirements compared to weight-only or activation-only quantization to sustain high parallelism; and (3) INT8 table lookup and accumulation reduces on-chip memory pressure and eliminates frequent floating-point operations inherent in the dequantization of W4A8 scheme.
+We then investigate other quantization schemes for a more efficient alternative on FPGA such as W4A8, FP8, Weight VQ, and Activation + Weight VQ.
+Figure \ref{fig:comparison} compares the normalized throughput of these vector quantization methods with conventional scalar quantization on FPGA accelerators \cite{hong2022dfx, he2025intar, chen2024allo}, using $G=512$ and $c_w=16$ for weight VQ.
+Weight VQ is employed with either arithmetic operations used in most GPU implementation as illustrated in Figure \ref{fig:vq_weight}, or with memory-based operations by table lookups \cite{gerlinghoff2024table}.
+Weight VQ with arithmetic operations boosts decoding throughput by reducing off-chip memory access, but its prefill performance remains constrained by costly floating-point operations, and decoding is further limited by on-chip memory bandwidth.
+Weight VQ with table lookups, while mitigating these issues, requires large table storage, similar to activation VQ.
+In contrast, \textbf{activation-weight co-quantization} realizes the highest throughput across both stages than other scalar and vector quantization schemes.
+This improvement arises from three factors: (1) multiple weight vectors map to the same centroid vector, reducing the total number of entries required in the lookup tables and easing the off-chip memory bandwidth demand; (2) co-quantization has higher data reuse of lookup tables than weight-only or activation-only quantization due to repeating access to the same centroid, lowering memory port requirements to sustain high parallelism; and (3) INT8 table lookup and accumulation reduce on-chip memory pressure and eliminate FP dequantization operations requried by W4A8 scheme, ensuring high computational throughput on FPGAs.